yooneskh/vite-tauri-template/README.md

 - `yarn serve` launches vite and you can test and develop your app in the browser at `http://localhost:8080`.

-- `yarn serve:native` launches vite and configures ynetowrk to use tauri for api calls.
+- `yarn serve:native` launches vite and configures ynetwork to use tauri for api calls.
 Use this if you want to test your app in tauri dev mode.

 - `yarn serve:tauri` launches tauri in dev mode and you can see your app in tauri window.